MorbidRose916/morbidrose916.github.io/_projects/excursion.md

     - camp.jpg (Tents in the dirt, at night)
     - phone.png (small white smartphone icon)
 Video:
-    - excursion.mp4 (smartphone with looped video playing within it)
+    - excursion.mp4 (smartphone framed video of nature)

 *I would rather have shown the files rendered w/ their name captioned underneath.
 Something going on that I can't quite figure out yet.*